 Lisa Alessandra Gautchi (Yogatara)

-Lisa Alessandra Gautschi (Yogatara) is a certified Somatic Experiencing Practitioner (SEP), transpersonal psychologist, as well as yoga instructor and therapist with extensive experience working in Nepal with trauma resolution.
+Lisa (Yogatara) is a certified Somatic Experiencing Practitioner (SEP), transpersonal psychologist, as well as yoga instructor and therapist with extensive experience working in Nepal with trauma resolution.
 Living in Kathmandu for over 20 years, she is the founder and director of the Isha Institute, a centre of conscious living and holistic learning.
 Yogatara offers trainings, retreats and seminars globally.

 Minna Järvenpää (Mantramala)

-Minna originally discovered yoga and meditation as a means of maintaining balance under stressful – and occasionally dangerous – circumstances while she worked as an international diplomat in Bosnia, Kosovo and Afghanistan.
+Minna (Mantramala) originally discovered yoga and meditation as a means of maintaining balance under stressful – and occasionally dangerous – circumstances while she worked as an international diplomat in Bosnia, Kosovo and Afghanistan.
 Yoga has been part of her daily life for more than ten years, giving inner strength, happiness and a deeper connection with life.
 In 2018, she completed three years of training at the Bihar School of Yoga in India.